Saloh603/Saloh603/README.md

 - 🎓 I am currently deep learning Deep Learning.

-- ❓ If you ask me a question about data science, I will try to answer it as best as I can.
+- ❓ If you ask me a question about data science, I will try my best to answer.

 - ⚡ Fun fact: Data scientists spend 80% of their time cleaning data and the other 20% complaining about it!